EXCLUSIVE-Banks in Libor probe consider group settlement-sources

 Analysts have estimated that the scandal could cost the industry between $20 billion to $40 billion, further damaging a sector that is struggling to work its way through the aftermath of the 2007-2009 financial crisis, economic downturns in Europe and the United States, and increased regulatory demands.

-Banks on the Libor panel submit rates based on their estimates of how much it costs them to borrow from each other.
-The rate is thus subjective, as opposed to basing the benchmarks more on actual lending rates, so less manipulation is possible.
-The Australian Bank Bill Swaps Reference Rates, for example, are based on where paper is actually traded on the market.

-The issue is similar for Euribor -- launched with the single currency in 1999 -- prompting the ECB to call for a re-think, including possibly shifting the basis of the calculation to actual lending rates.

-(Additional reporting by Douwe Miedema, David Henry and Dan Wilchins; Writing by Alexander Smith; Editing by Edward Tobin, Alwyn Scott, Tim Dobbyn and Jacqueline Wong)
+(Additional reporting by Douwe Miedema, David Henry and Dan Wilchins; Writing by Alexander Smith; Editing by Edward Tobin and Tim Dobbyn)

 ((ed.tobin@thomsonreuters.com)) Keywords: BANKING LIBOR/SETTLMENT